mohammedzaki7/CMPN425-Project-World-cup-reservation-system/README.md

-# Backend
+# 1- Backend
-route to backend folder
+To be able to do the following commands, go to the backend folder

 ## Requirements